fastify/session/README.md

   next();
 })
 ```
-The `sessionStore` property of the `request` allows to get, save and delete sessions.
+The `sessionStore` decorator of the `request` allows to get, save and delete sessions.
 ```js
 app.register(fastifySession, {secret: 'a secret with minimum length of 32 characters'});
 app.addHook('preHandler', (request, reply, next) => {